banyustudiodev/jsevolution/README.md

 // Override functions to optimize for your specific problem
-// Check out example in the examples folder for more details export class CustomFunctions extends DefaultFunctions {
+// Check out example in the examples folder for more details class CustomFunctions extends DefaultFunctions {
   // Before hook is called before genetic algorithm runs before() {
     // Your code here